compolabs/miden-research/README.md

-# Miden Assembly Research
+# Miden Research

-This repository is dedicated to exploring and experimenting with writing accounts and notes using MASM.
+This repository is dedicated to exploring, experimenting, and learning more about how to use Miden and Miden Assembly.

 Getting started: